open-energy-transition/redispatch-model/doc/gb-model/methodology.rst

 European neighbours
 ===================

-Europe is modelled according to a set of assumptions on the state of its energy infrastructure by the modelled end date.
+Europe is modelled according to a set of assumptions on the state of its energy infrastructure in each modelled year.
 The original modelling effort (2016/17) used a proprietary model with in-house expertise to define future infrastructure, considering national policies, emissions targets, GDP growth, stated plans, etc..
 The 2016/17 report states that the plan from 2017 was to use the system operator's European model.
 This implies that the NOA 2021-22 uses the FES European assumptions.

-The European model is run alongside the GB model to set wholesale electricity prices in neighbouring countries.
+The European model is run together with the GB model in the unconstrained run, to calculate wholesale electricity prices and marginal plants in neighbouring countries.

 Clean Energy Package Constraints
 ================================